-During the reporting period, there were no Service Reduction Application/Petitions submitted to the MHPRRB.
+During the reporting period, there was one Service Reduction Application/Petition submitted to the MHPRRB.
+It is anticipated that the MHPRRB will review this petition in the next reporting period (early 2023).

 Utility Separation Applications

 A mobile home park owner may elect to bill a mobile home park tenant separately for utility service fees and charges assessed by the utility services provided to or for spaces in the park.
 Under the Ordinance, separately billed utility fees and charges may not be included in the rent charged for a space that is rent controlled under the Ordinance.
 At the time the utility bills are separated from the rent, the base rent chargeable under the Ordinance is simultaneously reduced by an amount equal to the fees and charges separately billed.
 This reduction in space rent is considered the new base rent that the tenant must pay monthly, which does not include the charges and fees of the separately billed utility.
 The real cost of the separated utility (e.g.: water) then becomes the responsibility of the tenant.
 Fees and charges associated with the separated utility will be separately listed on a monthly or other periodic billing statement to the tenant.
 A Utility Separation Application must be submitted to, and approved by, the MHPRRB prior to the effective date of the utility separation.
 Utility services that apply to this section of the Ordinance are natural gas or liquid propane, electricity, water, cable television, garbage and refuse service, and sewer service.